KLER-FM

 KLER-FM (103.3 FM) is a radio station in the western United States, broadcasting an adult contemporary format in Orofino, Idaho.
-It is currently owned by Jeffery and Monica Jones, through licensee Central Idaho Broadcasting, Inc., and features programming from ABC Radio and Jones Radio Network.
+It is currently owned by Jeffery and Monica Jones, through licensee Central Idaho Broadcasting, Inc.

 On January 27, 2021, KLER-FM moved from 95.1 MHz to 103.3 MHz due to interference with KPND 95.3 in the Spokane area.